Thumbs up & out for Enterprising Entrepreneur

 Enterprising Entrepreneur decision time

-And so at 3pm and with interviews over, I changed clothes, donned my metaphorical enterprising entrepreneur hat and waved farewell to my colleague Cilla.
+Interviews over by 3pm, I changed clothes, donned my metaphorical enterprising entrepreneur hat and waved farewell to my colleague Cilla.
 With experience on my side, I decided the only way to tackle the 200-mile journey to York (195 miles actually, read on) – was to hitchhike.

-But being mid afternoon, would I get home before nightfall?
+But being mid-afternoon, would I get home before nightfall?
 Would I even get home?

 Eventually, escaping Mr Timid and taxi safety I headed off with rucksack on my back, cardboard sign in my hand and uncertainty on my mind.